 Preparing for Financial Check-In

 All students who would like help financing their education at SDCC are required to file the Free Application for Federal Student Aid (FAFSA).
 If you wish to apply for grants or loans, you MUST file the FAFSA.

 TO COMPLETE THE FAFSA:

-SDC GRANTS AND SCHOLARSHIPS:
+SDCC GRANTS AND SCHOLARSHIPS:

 Receive Notifications or Awards from the Financial Aid Office